-In July 2022, CureVac AG, or CureVac, filed a lawsuit against us and our wholly owned subsidiaries, BioNTech Manufacturing GmbH and BioNTech Manufacturing Marburg GmbH, in the D✓sseldorf Regional Court, alleging COMIRNATY's infringement of one European patent, EP1857122B1, or the EP'122 Patent, and three Utility Models DE202015009961U1, DE202015009974U1, and DE202021003575U1.
-Later in July 2022, we and Pfizer filed a complaint for a declaratory judgment in the U.S. District Court for the District of Massachusetts, seeking a judgment of non-infringement by COMIRNATY of U.S. Patent Nos.
-11,135,312, 11,149,278, and 11,241,493.
-In August 2022, CureVac added European Patent, EP3708668B1, or the EP'668 Patent, to its German lawsuit.
+In July 2022, CureVac AG, or CureVac, filed a lawsuit against us and our wholly owned subsidiaries, BioNTech Manufacturing GmbH and BioNTech Manufacturing GmbH, in the Düsseldorf Regional Court, alleging Comirnaty's infringement of one European patent, EP1857122B1, or the EP'122 Patent, and three Utility Models DE202015009961U1, DE202015009974U1, and DE202021003575U1.
+Later in July 2022, we and Pfizer filed a complaint for a declaratory judgment in the U.S. District Court for the District of Massachusetts, seeking a judgment of non-infringement by Comirnaty of U.S. Patent Nos.
+11,135,312, 11,149,278 and 11,241,493.
+In August 2022, CureVac added European Patent EP3708668B1, or the EP'668 Patent, to its German lawsuit.
 In September 2022, we and Pfizer filed a declaration of non-infringement and revocation action against the EP'122 Patent and the EP'668 Patent in the Business and Property Courts of England and Wales.
 In addition, we filed a nullity action in the Federal Patent Court of Germany seeking a declaration that the EP'122 Patent is invalid.
+Lastly, on November 11, 2022, we filed cancellation actions seeking the cancellation of the three German Utility Models in the German Patent and Trademark Office.
+All of the proceedings are currently pending.

-We believe we have strong defenses against the allegations claimed relative to each of the patents and utility models and intend to vigorously defend itself in the proceedings mentioned above.
+We believe we have strong defenses against the allegations claimed relative to each of the patents and utility models and intend to vigorously defend ourselves in the proceedings mentioned above.
 However, our analysis of CureVac's claims is ongoing and complex, and we believe the outcome of the suit remains substantially uncertain.
-In light of the foregoing, as well as discussions with our outside counsel, we believe the probability of a loss, if any, being sustained by us and the estimate of the amount of any possible loss to us remains difficult to ascertain.
-As a result, we have determined that this matter represents a contingency at this time.
+Taking into account discussions with our external lawyers, we do not consider the probability of an outflow of resources to be sufficient to recognize a provision at the balance sheet date.
+In our opinion, these matters constitute contingent liabilities as of the balance sheet date.
 However, it is currently impractical for us to estimate with sufficient reliability the respective contingent liabilities.